Below you can find a complete list of European animals. We currently track 791 animals in Europe and are adding more every day!

 Leading the way to the Mediterranean Sea lies Gibraltar, a favored spot for sport fishing for large, predatory fish, such as Sharks, Bluefin Tuna, and Marlin.
 Popular fish used in delicious local culinary dishes also include Snapper, Seabream, Dentex, and John Dory.
-The narrow straight makes it easy to find catches and to have an all around good time.
+The narrow straight makes it easy to find catches and to have an all-around good time.

+Europe is also home to a number of rivers.
 European rivers include the Volga, Danube, Ural, and Rhine Rivers.
 Near just the Ural River alone there are 47 species of fish, 48 mammals, and a number of reptiles and migratory birds.

 Vast and full of exciting sites to see, Europe is also home to some not-so-friendly animals, like venomous snakes.
 There are plenty of nonvenomous snakes existing throughout Europe’s many countries, such as the Sand Boa (Eastern Europe), the Smooth Snake (Northern and Central Europe), the Caspian Whip Snake (Eastern Europe), and the Leopard or Rat Snake (endemic to Europe).